24 Plant-Based Recipes - Cover

 Supports Digestion, Regularity, and Kidney Health

-One of the often overlooked health benefits of elderberry is its support for a smooth digestion.
+One of the often overlooked health benefits of elderberry is its support for a healthy digestion.

 This could be because many elderberry products and remedies are made of some kind of extract from the fruit.
 The result is that all the healthy fiber from the berries themselves is left out of the picture.